saturnaxis/ModernAstro/README.md

 - Theory of Star Formation (McKee and Ostriker 2007)
 - Evolution of Asymptotic Giant Branch Stars (Herwig 2005)
 - Star Formation in the Milky Way and Nearby Galaxies (Kennicutt and Evans 2012)
-- The Evolution of Galaxy Structure Over Cosmic Time (Conselice 2014)

 ## Other Useful links
 - An awesome list of resources for professional astronomers (https://github.com/jonathansick/awesome-astronomy)